lossless-group/plunk-it/README.md

 # Obsidian Plugin Starter

-This is barebones starter code to build an Obsidian plugin.
-It is a clone of the official Obsidian plugin starter code, but with updated libraries.
+This is barebones starter code to build an Obsidian plugin using the `pnpm` package manager.
+It is a clone of the official Obsidian plugin starter code, but with updated libraries, packages, dependencies.

 ## Getting Started